j4ckgrey/kebap/INSTALL.md

 You can also manually copy the web .zip build to any static file server such as Nginx, Caddy, or Apache

 > [!TIP]
-> You can preconfigure Fladder by placing a config file in [assets/config/config.json](https://github.com/j4ckgrey/Fladder/blob/develop/config/config.json)
+> You can preconfigure Kebap by placing a config file in [assets/config/config.json](https://github.com/j4ckgrey/Kebap/blob/develop/config/config.json)